 Checkout and Edit Commands

-Any edits that you make to items that have been checked out are not reflected in the server for Team Foundation version control until you perform a check-in operation.
-For more information, see Check In Pending Changes.
+Any edits made to items that have been checked out are not reflected in the Team Foundation source control server until you perform a check-in operation.
+For more information, see.

 Provides a value for the /type option.
 Alternatives include the following: Text is an alias for the current windows encoding (Windows-1252 on US systems) or Unicode (based on the BOM, or byte order mark), Binary, and all other file encodings supported by the Windows operating system.
-You may also use Auto, which detects the type for you.
-For more information, see Managing File Types.
+You may also use Auto which detects the type for you.
+For more information, see.

 Specifies one or more files to check out.
-You can use wildcard characters here.
+The use of wildcard characters is supported here.

 Manually overrides the file encoding that Team Foundation associates with the specified files.

-Checks out all files that match the itemspec in the current directory and in all the subfolders of the current directory.
+Checks out all files that match the itemspec in the current directory or specified location and subfolders.

 Prevents other users from checking in or checking out the specified files.
-For more information, see Understanding Lock Types.
+For more information, see.

-If get latest version of item on check-out is disabled, Team Foundation does not get the latest Team Foundation version control server version during a check-out operation.
+Unlike some source control systems, Team Foundation does not get the latest Team Foundation source control server version during a check-out operation.
 Instead, it makes the current workspace version writable.
-For more information, see Get the Source for Your Team Project.
+For more information, see.

 You can use tf edit as an alias for checkout.

-By default, multiple users can check out the same version-controlled item at the same time.
-When you use tf to check out an item that has pending changes in another workspace, information about the nature of those other changes is printed on the command line.
-In most collaborative development environments, it is unlikely that you will make a change in your workspace that represents a potential merge conflict with a pending change in another workspace or vice versa.
-Team Foundation allows you to resolve automatically most conflicts that do occur.
-For those conflicts that cannot be resolved automatically, use the Resolve Command to safely decide which change, yours or those initiated by other users, you want to keep.
-If you are concerned that another user might make changes in his or her workspace that conflict with your pending changes, you can use the Status Command to monitor other workspaces for newly-applied changes.
-Alternatively, you can use the Lock Command to prevent other users from checking out or checking in until you have checked in and unlocked your own changes.
+By default, multiple users can check out the same source-controlled item at the same time.
+When you use tf to check out an item which has pending changes in another workspace, information about the nature of their change is printed on the command line.
+In most collaborative development environments, the probability that you will make a change in your workspace that represents a potential merge conflict with a pending change in another workspace or vice versa, is unlikely.
+Most conflicts that do occur can be resolved automatically by Team Foundation.
+For those that cannot be resolved automatically, you can use theto safely decide which change, yours or theirs, you want to keep.
+If you are concerned that another user might make changes in their workspace that conflict with your pending changes, you can use the to monitor other workspaces for newly applied changes.
+Alternatively, you can use the to prevent other users from checking out or checking in until you have checked in and unlocked your own changes.
 As a best practice, use the lock command with discretion and notify your teammates why you are doing this, and when you plan to remove the lock.

 c:\pi> tf checkout 314.cs